 Amsterdam largely overshadows the limited cultural life that exists in Diemen.
 That said, there are plenty of family-friendly options in the area.
 There are also a whole host of expansive green spaces for those who enjoy the great outdoors, including the massive Banjerbossie forest.

 Although an important city in its own right, Haarlem is also a great option for expats looking for somewhere more lively while still being close to Amsterdam.
 The city has a well-established expat community and is conveniently located halfway between Amsterdam and the beach.

 The city center’s picturesque lanes are home to well-known retailers, cozy cafés, and international eateries.
 There are also plenty of options for families, including cinemas, swimming pools and, of course, the nearby seaside attractions at Zandvoort.

 Haarlem is just a 15-minute train ride from Amsterdam Centraal.
 This makes central Haarlem popular with commuters, pushing up property prices.
 However, the city’s residential neighborhoods often provide more affordable – and larger – homes.
 For more information, check out our guide on where to live in Haarlem.

-Located next to Schiphol Airport is the residential town of Hoofddorp.
+Located next to Schiphol Airport (so close you could eat at the airport) is the residential town of Hoofddorp.
 Established in the mid-19th century on the site of the drained Harlemmermeer lake, Hoofddorp is now a largely residential town with plenty of green spaces that is popular with young families.

 Amsterdam Centraal is just a 25-minute train ride away, while further connections exist to Haarlem, Zuidas, and, of course, Schiphol.
 Authorities also have plans to extend Amsterdam’s metro system to Hoofddorp in the next decade; this would significantly improve transport links.

 Hoofddorp’s proximity to Schiphol has helped keep property prices relatively low (even though the tranquil suburb is only on the airport’s flight paths on windy days).
 This makes it a good option for expat families looking to get more bang for their buck, while still staying close to Amsterdam.